 In some areas, neighborhood gardens are a way for green fingered enthusiasts to enjoy the results of their efforts.
 London has the largest concentration of city farms and community gardens of any UK city.

 In food deserts, food gardens are an innovative way to bring produce to the area where it’s needed while involving the community in growing the food.
 Children learn about the vegetables they harvest and are excited to try them with their meals.

 Since it’s time consuming and there needs to be a commitment to caring for the garden, some areas are placing the community gardens at or adjacent to schools.
 Schools are already a meeting place, and students can learn their science experientially by working in the garden.

 4. Mobile farmer’s markets have a wide reach

 People can’t get to the produce?
 Bring the produce to the people.

 In many food deserts, the issue is not only that there’s a lack of access to healthy alternatives close by.
 Often the people living in these areas don’t have cars, or the distance to a store in rural areas makes the trip an expensive one for people living on a fixed income.

 One innovative way to give people access to fresh foods is for food trucks to serve as mobile farmer’s markets.
 It’s a win-win situation.

-These markets allow local farmers to sell what they’ve grown directly to the people in areas where they would otherwise have no local market, while giving people who normally lack access to fresh produce the opportunity to add these foods to the foods they prepare at home.
-When vendors accept WIC (The Supplemental Nutrition Program for Women, Infants, and Children), it makes it even more attractive to those seeking healthy foods.
+These markets allow local farmers to sell what they’ve grown directly to the people in areas where they would otherwise have no local market.
+This gives people who normally lack access to fresh produce the opportunity to add these foods to the meals they prepare at home.

 5. Community cooking programs pave the way to new eating habits